MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-lakehouse-sql-endpoint.md

 [SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) are not scoped to data analytics in [!INCLUDE [product-name](../includes/product-name.md)] lakehouse.
 [SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) enable you to analyze lake data in any lakehouse implemented using Synapse Spark, Azure Databricks, or any other lake-centric data engineering engine.

-One of the well-known strategies for lake data organization is a [medallion](https://learn.microsoft.com/azure/databricks/lakehouse/medallion) architecture where the files are organized in raw (bronze), consolidated (silver), and refined (gold) layers.
-[SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) can be used to analyze data in the gold layer of medallion architecture if the files are stored in `Delta Lake` format.
+One of the well-known strategies for lake data organization is a [medallion architecture](/azure/databricks/lakehouse/medallion) where the files are organized in raw (bronze), consolidated (silver), and refined (gold) layers.
+[SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) can be used to analyze data in the gold layer of medallion architecture if the files are stored in Delta Lake format.

-You can use One Lake [shortcuts](../data-engineering/lakehouse-shortcuts.md) to reference gold folders in external Azure Data Lake storage accounts that are managed by Synapse Spark or Azure Databricks engines.
+You can use OneLake [shortcuts](../data-engineering/lakehouse-shortcuts.md) to reference gold folders in external Azure Data Lake storage accounts that are managed by Synapse Spark or Azure Databricks engines.

 Any folder referenced using a [shortcut](../data-engineering/lakehouse-shortcuts.md) is analyzed by [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) and a SQL table is created for the referenced data set.
 The SQL table can be used to expose data in externally managed data lakes and enable analytics on them.

 ## Cross-workspace data analytics

 [SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) enable you to analyze data in the Warehouse or lakehouse artifacts placed in other [!INCLUDE [product-name](../includes/product-name.md)] workspaces.
-- Every [!INCLUDE [product-name](../includes/product-name.md)] lakehouse stores data in One Lake.
-[Shortcuts](../data-engineering/lakehouse-shortcuts.md) enable you to reference folders in any One Lake location.
+- Every [!INCLUDE [product-name](../includes/product-name.md)] lakehouse stores data in OneLake.
+[Shortcuts](../data-engineering/lakehouse-shortcuts.md) enable you to reference folders in any OneLake location.
-- Every [!INCLUDE [product-name](../includes/product-name.md)] Warehouse stores table data in One Lake.
-If a table is append-only, the table data is exposed as `Delta Lake` datasets in One Lake.
-[Shortcuts](../data-engineering/lakehouse-shortcuts.md) enable you to reference folders in any One Lake where the Warehouse tables are exposed.
+- Every [!INCLUDE [product-name](../includes/product-name.md)] Warehouse stores table data in OneLake.
+If a table is append-only, the table data is exposed as Delta Lake datasets in OneLake.
+[Shortcuts](../data-engineering/lakehouse-shortcuts.md) enable you to reference folders in any OneLake where the Warehouse tables are exposed.

-[SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) in combination with One Lake [shortcuts](../data-engineering/lakehouse-shortcuts.md) enable you to cross-workspace analytics and share the data products created and maintained in different workspaces.
+[SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) in combination with OneLake [shortcuts](../data-engineering/lakehouse-shortcuts.md) enable you to cross-workspace analytics and share the data products created and maintained in different workspaces.

 ## Analyzing partitioned data